-Cadmore End Church of England School is a co-educational combined school for children aged 4-11.
+Cadmore End Church of England School is a co-educational combined school for children the term after they turn 3 years to 11 years.
 Pupils are admitted without reference to gender, ability or aptitude.

 It is a voluntary aided school where the Governing Body is the admissions authority and Bucks County Council is the Local Authority (LA).
 In accordance with the School Admissions Code the school admission arrangements are intended to work for the benefit of all parents and children in the area and be as simple as possible for parents to use, and help them to take the best decisions about the preferred school for their children.